shim2k/blog/src/content/post-1.md

   ...

-  self.postMessage({type: 'resolved'});
+  // After we done rendering we can tell the main thread we are done. self.postMessage({type: 'resolved'});
 }
 ```

-The onmessage event handler is implemented and routes the message to the right function.

-As you can see, the `run` function is creating a Three.js cylinder element, a scene and a renderer.
+> As you can see, the `run` function is creating a Three.js cylinder element, a scene and a renderer.
-Once rendered

-It is also emits an event once the rendering is completed to let the React component know about it.
+It is also emitting an event once the rendering is completed, to let the React component know about it.

 # Conclusion
 If you are using Three.js heavily inside your React application you might want to consider using OffscreenCanvas
-and Web Workers to improve the responsiveness and performance of your appm and make better use of multi-core systems.
+and Web Workers to improve the responsiveness and performance of your application and make better use of multi-core systems.
-Of course this code this very minimal but its purpose is to encourage more use of background rendering for Three.js.
+This code this very minimal but its purpose is to encourage more use of background rendering for Three.js.